qrdl/testaroli/docs/README.md

 }
 ```

 See more advanced usage examples in [examples](../examples) directory.
+For detailed documentaion see [Go reference](https://pkg.go.dev/github.com/qrdl/testaroli).